Au2mater/MyGPTs/README.md

 - Add documents and websites to the assistant's knowledge base (Drag and drop RAG).
 - No coding required

 __Models__
 <br>APIs currently supported:
  - Azure OpenAi
  - OpenAi
  - Local models served using LM Studio

+<br>__Privacy__
+<br> The only external data transfer happens when using OpenAi and Azure OpenAi APIs.
+<br> If you want full privacy, use an open-source local model through LM Studio.
+In this case everything should run on-premise and no data will leave your organisation.

 __Languages__
 <br>User interface languages currently supported: